 "Each one of these characters has a very specific story that we're telling but, given where we are in 2019 and the shape of the politics of the country, the world has changed under the feet of the producers since this show premiered," he says.
 MITHC first debuted on Amazon at a time when Donald Trump was just announcing his candidacy for president.
 Then came President Donald Trump, then came Charlottesville, then came immigrant children in cages at detention centers.
 "The idea of Nazism in America was a purely fanciful one.
 It was pure alt-history," Scarpa continues.
 "Over the course of the next four years, we've seen that become a much more uncomfortable, plausible reality."

-It’s hard to foresee how shows will be remembered by our cultural history.
-At the end of the day, Scarpa says, “We’re all feeling great about where we landed and where we ended up.”
+It's hard to foresee how shows will be remembered in our cultural history.
+At the end of the day, Scarpa says, "We're all feeling great about where we landed and where we ended up."

 Amazon adapts Philip K. Dick's 1962 novel about an alternate universe where the Axis powers won World War II.